 Specify whether valid sample rates snap to small set of standard values, or if you can set sample rate to any allowed value

 Note: You cannot use the legacy interface on 64-bit MATLAB®.
-See Session-Based Interface to acquire and generate data on a 64-bit MATLAB.
+See About the Session-Based Interface to acquire and generate data on a 64-bit MATLAB.

 if you specify a sampling rate that is outside the allowed limits,